pancr9/Netflix-Recommender-System/README.md

 * Output generation
 * Project Report

-#### Approach:

-* Need to fill something here.
+***

 #### Motivation:

 * Most of the online shopping is due to the personalised recommendations to users, reminding them about an item.
 * It not only shows user interest but also helps the user to keep a price track of the items.
-* This handy feature urged us to learn to technique of recommendation and algorithms behind it.
+* This handy feature urged us to learn the technique of recommendation and algorithms behind it.
 * Movie recommendation system is not something out-of-box project, infact, it has been already implemented by people.
 However, we considered this, more of a learning project and went with the movie recommendation option.

 ***